Whitetail Deer Shed Antler Hunting

 What is shed hunting for antlers and why do we do it?
 Shed hunting is simply searching for antlers that have fallen off of whitetail deer, mule deer, elk, and other antlered species usually in the late winter to early spring.
 A deer will usually start the shedding process after the breeding season when his testosterone level has dropped.
 In Illinois, some whitetail bucks will shed their antlers as early as Christmas and some may carry them until April.

 Why do we spend countless hours walking around searching for these antlers sheds?
 Besides the thrill of finding a large whitetail shed antler, there are some practical reasons for the search as well.
 Collecting these shed antlers, post season, helps the land manager take inventory of bucks that have survived.
 They also provide valuable insight to the habits of the animal that dropped them.
-This information could be quite useful for the future pursuit of a particular animal.
+This information can be quite useful for the future pursuit of a particular animal.

 Spending hours shed hunting a farm also allows you to see all of the sign that the deer herd has created during the fall.
 This is the time of year to thoroughly scout your properties and investigate all of the sanctuary areas that you have set aside the rest of the year.
 Stand locations picked at this time of the year are usually much more accurate than during the summer months, as the deer sign from the hunting season is quite visible.
 The location of the shed antler can also reveal a possible location to ambush that buck the following winter.